aljoxo/Arisen/README.md

  - **Leveling Freedom**: By default the list uses the "Recommended" settings.
 Feel free to choose another preset or make your own to customize the leveling curve.
  - **Lucien**: Can choose a name or nickname for Lucien to call you by (if available).
  - **Optimal Potion Hotkey**: Change your *Health potion hotkey* (Default: `F`).
 Add a hotkey for stamina/magicka potions.
+ - **Pronouns**: If you selected They/Them, you must go into the MCM and set up Fallback pronouns.
+If you set Multiple, you can select the % chance of pronouns.
  - **Seiro's Hotkeys**: Set up additional hotkeys here.
  - **Simplest Horses**: Change your *Horse Control hotkey* here (Default: `H`).
  - **SmoothCam**: By default the list uses a modified version of dTry's [Raven's Gaze](https://www.nexusmods.com/skyrimspecialedition/mods/63887) SmoothCam preset.
 The list also includes [Loki's Souls-Like](https://www.nexusmods.com/skyrimspecialedition/mods/41413) Preset and [SynHC's SynErgy Preset](https://www.nexusmods.com/skyrimspecialedition/mods/46655).
 You can change your shoulder swap keybind here.
 (Default: `Mouse4`).